-Vermont Democrats Make History By Nominating Transgender Woman For Governor
+Vermont Democrat Christine Hallquist Is First Transgender Nominee For Governor

 Democrats also hope to unseat Republican Gov. Scott Walker in Wisconsin, and their nominee in that quest will be state Superintendent of Schools Tony Evers.
 An NBC News/Marist poll last month showed Evers beating Walker by double digits as President Trump's approval ratings have fallen in the state he carried in a surprise in 2016.

 Walker is trying to win a third term after having survived a 2012 recall election and won re-election in 2014.
 But his first election in 2010 and his re-election both came in GOP wave years.
-Now with momentum on their side nationally, Democrats think they can finally take out Walker, a polarizing figure in the state given his anti-union crusade, who's seen his own numbers drop in the state after his failed 2016 presidential bid.
+Now with momentum on their side nationally, Democrats think they can finally take out Walker, a polarizing figure in the state given his anti-union crusade.
+Walker has seen his own numbers drop in the state after his failed 2016 presidential bid.

+Another former GOP White House hopeful failed in his comeback bid, as former Minnesota Gov. Tim Pawlenty lost the state's Republican gubernatorial primary to 2014 nominee Jeff Johnson.
+Pawlenty, who made a short-lived presidential run in 2012, had been seen as the heavy favorite, possibly giving Republicans a chance to win back the seat of retiring Democratic Gov. Mark Dayton.

+Johnson will now face Democratic Rep. Tim Walz in the general election.
+Walz, who successfully defended a swing congressional district for years, defeated state Attorney General Lori Swanson and state Rep. Erin Murphy to secure the state's Democratic-Farmer-Labor Party nomination.

-Also in Wisconsin, Republican Bryan Steil and Democrat Randy Bryce will face off in November to succeed retiring House Speaker Paul Ryan in the state's 1st Congressional District.
+In Wisconsin, Republican Bryan Steil and Democrat Randy Bryce will face off in November to succeed retiring House Speaker Paul Ryan in the state's 1st Congressional District.
 Steil, a businessman who had Ryan's endorsement, defeated several GOP candidates to win the nomination and will be the favorite this fall.

 Bryce defeated teacher Cathy Myers to win the Democratic nomination, and while the iron worker generated buzz last year with his populist announcement video that went viral, his past arrests, including one for a DUI, and delinquency on child support payments could hamper his bid.

+Democrats have pick-up opportunities, too, in the Twin Cities suburbs.
+Freshman GOP Rep. Jason Lewis, who's come under fire for sexist comments when he was a radio host, will have a rematch with 2016 nominee Angie Craig.
+And in the 3rd District — which Hillary Clinton won two years ago — Republican Rep. Erik Paulsen will face Democratic businessman Dean Phillips.

-In Minnesota, Democratic Sen. Tina Smith easily won her primary as she purses a full term.
+Minnesota Democratic Sen. Tina Smith easily won her primary as she pursues a full term.
 Smith, the former lieutenant governor, was appointed to fill the seat after Sen. Al Franken resigned amid allegations of sexual misconduct.

 Smith was challenged by former George W. Bush ethics lawyer Richard Painter, an outspoken Trump critic who decided to switch parties to run against her.
 But with about 35 percent of precincts reporting, Smith was winning with over three-fourths of the vote to Painter's 14 percent.
 She will be heavily favored over Republican state Sen. Karin Housley, who won the GOP nomination.

 Minnesota Rep. Keith Ellison also easily won the Democratic primary to be the state's next attorney general, defeating four opponents despite last-minute allegations of domestic abuse.
 Ellison, the Democratic National Committee's deputy chairman, has denied the allegations.